AslanDing/AslanDing.github.io/_pages/about.md

 ---------
 1. AI and design(ZTE), related to Android camera image processing, from July 2021 to January 2023
 2. TA(Teaching Assistant) System programing, From May 2023 to Aug 2023.
-3. TA(Teaching Assistant) intro to AI, From Aug 2023 to Now.
+3. TA(Teaching Assistant) intro to AI, From Aug 2023 to Dec 2023.
+4. TA(Teaching Assistant) Java, From Jan 2024 to Now.

 Tools
 ------